marcrd/smash-ultimate-assets/README.md

 ### Screenshots

-A set of screenshots if relevant
+A set of relevant screenshots

 ### Changelog

 - A set of changes
 - Multilined
 - Per change

 ```

 4. It'll be reviewed, and go through standard review cycle if needed.
 Merges will go straight to master.